- Education

-Using Video for Asynchronous Learning (& Communication) to Support Student Needs
+Using Video For Asynchronous Learning To Support Student Needs

-Higher education has shifted post-pandemic.
-The future of learning is evolving in response to the ever-changing world we live in where remote living is the new norm.
+Higher education has shifted post-pandemic to one of asynchronous learning.
+The future of learning is evolving in response to the ever-changing world we live in, where remote living is the new norm.

-Universities are exploring how to reduce the fatigue brought on from synchronous video, while managing facility finances, students’ needs, and retention.
+Universities are exploring how to reduce the fatigue brought on by synchronous video while managing facility finances, students’ needs, and retention.
 This is where asynchronous video comes in.

-Using video for asynchronous communication can enable students to learn in a flexible environment – when they want and how they want, while also maintaining educational equity.
+Using video for asynchronous communication can enable students to learn in a flexible environment—when and how they want—while also maintaining educational equity.

 Acing the Virtual Classroom with Asynchronous Video